platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 [redeploy](../development/troubleshoot.md#force-a-redeploy) the impacted environment.

 Also make sure that no conflicting DNS records exist for your domain.
-For example, a conflicting AAAA (IPv6) DNS record usually results in a `[HTTP01: The client lacks sufficient authorization]` error.
+For example, a conflicting AAAA (IPv6) DNS record can result in a `[HTTP01: The client lacks sufficient authorization]` error.

 If the certificate generation issue persists, check if an outage is ongoing [with Let's Encrypt](https://letsencrypt.status.io/).